Directed by Lesli Linka Glatter | Written by Matthew Weiner | 48 min

 By Colin Hart

 It took five episodes, but Mad Men is finally here to stay.
-For the first time since the pilot, everything falls together perfectly — every subplot and secondary character hums with expert precision, and the major players remain consistently compelling.
+For the first time since the pilot, everything falls together perfectly — every subplot and secondary character hum with expert precision, and the major players remain consistently compelling.
 As I’ve said before, the action is in the interaction.
-The writing is top-notch.

 Character combos that have been underused or underserved now crackle with chemistry, and the whole episode has a calming sense of unity that had previously been missing.
 In a sense, “5G” sets the standard for the rest of season one.

 At first glance, it will appear that Mad Men is still reveling in low-stakes entertainment.
-Peggy and Joan engage in some accidental office gossip, while Ken Cosgrove — an account executive, just like Pete Campbell — gets a short story published in The Atlantic, sparking intense jealousy in his rival co-workers.
-Doesn’t sound too exciting, but everything is framed in such a way that we can’t help but eagerly await what will happen next.
+Peggy and Joan engage in some accidental office gossip, while account executive Ken Cosgrove gets a short story published in The Atlantic, sparking intense jealousy in his co-workers.
+Doesn’t sound too exciting, but everything is framed in such a way that we eagerly await what will happen next.

-There have been hints and clues about Don’s mysterious upbringing, but Mad Men has steadfastly remained tight-lipped.
+There have been hints and clues about Don’s mysterious upbringing but Mad Men has remained steadfastly tight-lipped.
 The revelation that Donald Draper is actually some AWOL orphan boy named Dick Whitman adds a whole new dimension to what was already one of the most complex character arcs in TV history.
-Don has seen a ghost, too — the phantom of his past.
-It haunts his every move.

 “Did you even miss me?”
 Adam tenderly asks.
 Don pauses for a few seconds before giving an answer that may or may not be genuine: “Of course I did.”